Fentanyl Test Strips & Naloxone

 Get Involved

 • VolunteeringSubmit this Volunteer Form to let us know your interests.
-We will follow up within 72 hours.
+We will follow up within 3 business days.

 • Learn more - Please email partysafe@berkeley.edu for more information.